- <div style="background-image:url(/live/image/gid/61/width/1600/height/300/crop/1/29923_philosophy.rev.1450299828.png)"/>

 Cultivating an international outlook

-Philosophical reflection occurs in different ways in different cultures.
-We seek to provide students with some understanding of this range of styles by offering opportunities to study Asian as well as Western philosophy.
-Our international focus is evident through our involvement with the College’s Program in Greece and Turkey.
-Further, we take advantage of the international cultural atmosphere in Chicago as well as the natural attractions of the area.
+“Cultivating an international outlook Philosophical reflection occurs in different ways in different cultures.
+We seek to provide students with some understanding of this range of styles by offering opportunities to study Asian and Africana as well as traditional Western philosophy.
+Our international focus is evident through our involvement with the College’s Program in Greece.
+Further, we take advantage of the international cultural atmosphere in Chicago as well as the natural attractions of the area.”

 Philosophical investigations require not simply that students learn a body of information but that they assess and build on that knowledge and ultimately develop their own insights and arguments.
 Philosophy majors are expected to design their own research project as the culminating experience for the major.